TomasSindermanMuszkat/Bulbapedia-Parser/README.md

 # Bulbapedia-Parser

-A simple pogram that parses and downloads all the Pokémon TCG cards for the linked cardset
+A simple pogram that parses and downloads all the Pokémon TCG cards from an indicated cardset

 ### Usage: